rathore-riya/Face-Emotion-Recognition/README.md

-# What am A.I. supposed to feel?
+# What Face Emotion Recognition do?

-AI that ​​detects a facial expression and searches on Giphy API for gifs that match this expression.
+FER ​​detects a facial expression and show it to the user.

-## Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: